themassiveone/themassiveone/README.md

 Im currently studying Informatics at Heinrich Heine University in Düsseldorf, Germany.

-I also recently successfully completed an Apprenticeship as a Specialized Computer Scientist in Software Development.
+I also recently successfully completed an apprenticeship as a Specialized Computer Scientist in Software Development.

 If you want to learn more about me as a professional, please take a look at one of my experiences (FULL DOCUMENTATION IS WORK IN PROGRESS):